NadiaAiraf/codewars/README.md

 **credit_card_mask.rb** - maskify(cc) - given a (assumed to be) 16-digit credit card in a string, replaces all but the last 4 digits with #.
 Will actually take any string and censor all but the last 4 characters

 **spinwwords.rb** - spinwords(string,length = 0) - given a string and an optional integer, returns a string with all words in reverse if their size is greater than the integer

+**likes.rb** - likes(array_of_strings) - given an array of strings containing names, returns something similar to facebook's "x, y & z others like this"